udacity/RL-Quadcopter/README.md

 # Develop

-Starter code is provided in `quad_controller_rl/src/`:

-- `rl_controller.py`: The controller gets raw position data from the simulation, prepares the state representation and reward, supplies them to the agent and passes back the agent's actions to the simulation.
-- `rl_agent.py`: The agent is where you will implement your reinforcement learning algorithm.
-A sample agent is provided, which tries to learn using stochastic policy search (but performs very poorly!).
+Starter code is provided in `quad_controller_rl/` with all the Python modules (`.py` files) under the `src/quad_controller_rl/` package, and the main project notebook under `notebooks/`.
+Take a look at the files there, but you do not have to make any changes to the code at this point.
+Complete the following two steps first (**Build** and **Run**), to ensure your ROS installation is working correctly.

 ## Build